roeszler/toptails/README.md

   Australia is commonly associated with the Kangaroo, the Emu (found on its [coat of arms](https://en.wikipedia.org/wiki/Coat_of_arms_of_Australia)) and the Koala in [popular culture](https://www.australiangeographic.com.au/topics/wildlife/2014/08/australias-animal-fauna-emblems/).

-  A deliberate focus on the imagery of TopTails is to convey a fun, light and intuetively warming experience to the user.
-On search of appropriately available imagry, the Koala was chosen based on its often infered 'cuddly' nature.
-From here, Kevin the Koala was chasen as a name for the opponenet, as it attaches to the site imagery and natural alliteration that occurs from its name.
+  A deliberate focus on the imagery of TopTails is to convey a fun, light and intuitively warming experience to the user.
+On search of appropriately available imagery, the Koala was chosen based on its often inferred 'cuddly' nature.
+From here, Kevin the Koala was chosen as a name for the opponent, as it attaches to the site imagery and natural alliteration that occurs from its name.

 #### Fonts
-Typography was evaluated in line with the sitestyle aiming for a the easy to read, recreational visitor.
+Typography was evaluated in line with the site style aiming for a the easy to read, recreational visitor.
 * Bold, fun and slightly quirky main headings
 * Smooth easy to read content
 * Excellent contrast